 “A simplistic pro-choice feminist assertion that the fetus is not a person and therefore has little to no value until birth or near birth is as phenomenologically and culturally myopic as a pro-life Christian assertion that a conceptus is an unborn baby.
 In part, the feminist willingness to reengage with the issue of fetal value emerges from the recognition that the more one attends to women’s experiences and the materiality of gestation, the harder it is to discount fetal significance.”

-In the case of the former, Kamisuka uses the pro-life reliance on history to demonstrate that, in actual fact, the historical record does not straightforwardly condemn abortion on account of the sanctity of fetal life.
+In the case of Christianity’s “historic” pro-life stance on abortion, Kamisuka uses this very reliance on and appeal to history to demonstrate that, in fact, the historical record does not straightforwardly condemn abortion on account of the sanctity of fetal life.
 Much is overlooked about the reasons why abortion was considered a sin when pro-life traditionalists reconstruct the theological past.
-Abortion was often understood as a sin necessitated by other precursory sins, namely the sin of adultery and having sex outside of marriage for non-procreative purposes (22-23).
-I also found Kamisuka’s discussion of penitential manuals quite interesting, as it clearly showed that abortion was understood within the local ecclesial contexts, and often took into account the socio-economic-conditions of the mother (30).
+She argues that abortion was often understood as a sin necessitated by other precursory sins, namely the sin of adultery and having sex outside of marriage for non-procreative purposes (22-23).
+I also found Kamisuka’s discussion of penitential manuals very illuminating, as it clearly showed that abortion was understood within the local ecclesial contexts, and often took into account the socio-economic-conditions of the mother (30).

-Kamituska is also concerned about the ethics of abortion not simply because it better coheres with women’s lived experiences, but also because not attending to the ethical questions of abortion actually lessens a woman’s “moral authority” (144).
-Indeed, a fully ethical subject is not content with partial definitions of justice that only benefit herself; she is not content to guarantee that justice is done only to her body, but also considers how her desires and decisions might grant or deny justice to others–whether human or not–outside herself.
+Additionally, she is also concerned about establishing a morality for needing an abortion not simply because it better supports women’s complex psyches and emotions, but because not attending to the moral questions of abortion actually lessens a woman’s “moral authority” (144).
+Indeed, a fully ethical subject is not content with partial definitions of justice that only benefit herself; she is not content to guarantee that justice is done only to her body, but also considers how her desires and decisions might grant or deny justice to others—whether fully human or not—outside herself.
 Therefore, Kamisuka both reclaims and reintegrates a robust ethical sensibility back into the pro-choice position, which secular feminists have not tended to prioritize.
 It is a desperately needed undertaking which she does deftly.

-In the second half of the book, she argues that abortion is itself a decision made within the parameters of mothering (122), one that pregnant women (mothers) have the maternal authority to make.
+In the second half of the book, Kamitsuka goes on to argue that abortion is itself a decision made within the parameters of mothering (122), one that pregnant women, as potential mothers, have the maternal authority to make.
 It is not an abdication of mothering, and the intrusion is not the fetus (as it often is for feminist legal theorists), but the patriarchal legislation forcing women to gestate and parent against their interests.
-I also find her concept of gestational hospitality quite lovely, as well as her conceptualization of pregnancy as an opportunity for mothers to show hospitality to fetal life, in the same spirit of the Good Samaritan (Chapter 6).
-For both mothers and the Good Samaritan, care and hospitality for the other is valued as a spiritual act, but remains one that can be freely chosen.
+Overall, I find her concept of gestational hospitality quite lovely, as well as her conceptualization of pregnancy as an opportunity for mothers to show hospitality to fetal life in the same spirit of the Good Samaritan (Chapter 6).
+Framing pregnancy as an act of hospitality removes any obligation to carry it out without the host’s consent.
+For both mothers and the Good Samaritan, care and hospitality for the other is valued as a spiritual act, but it remains one that must be freely chosen.
 Overall, this book bravely charts new territory for contemplating the complexity of questions at the heart of reproductive justice.

 “You shall not murder a child by abortion, nor kill a child at birth.”